taha-husain/website.github.io/content/home/about.md

 weight: 0
 ---

 I'm a Software Developer.

-I'm learning Indian Classical Violin.
+I'm learning to play Indian Classical Violin.

 I like to play sports and swim when I can.